bogadrian/gatsby-final/src/posts/oct-2020/ask-user-to-confirm-its-email.md

 Google Mail puts it in a different folder than “arriving emails”.

-Anyway, I send you at Nodemailer site if you want to learn more about it.
+Anyway, I send you to Nodemailer site if you want to learn more about it.
 You have the link here up.

 #The topic I want to talk here is different.